August 2008 (Part 3)

-In other words, we treat the heart problems holistically, instead of as problems of specific parts of the heart.
+We treat the heart problems holistically, instead of as problems of specific parts of the heart.
 This may sound crazy to some doctors, but it makes things so much easier for us.
 And the most important thing is that it works, even in cases where conventional doctors regard as “incurable”.

 The philosophy and techniques are also very simple.
 Basically, there is some blockage in the heart or in other parts of the body related to the heart.
 We don't have to know where the blockage is.
 If the chi flow is consistent and sufficiently powerful, it will reach the blockage and clear it.
 This is the natural characteristic of chi.

 In terms of techniques, we need to open relevant energy points, including those of escape routes so that excess energy can flow away safely.
 These points are found at the back, on top of the head, at the shoulders, elbows and wrists, as well as the thigh and the knees.
 Then ask the patient to perform two or three appropriate chi kung exercises.
 “Lifting the Sky”, “Carrying the Moon” and “Dancing Butterfly” are excellent choice.

 Then the patient goes into chi flow, which is the main part of the healing session.
 He concludes in Standing Meditation when he gently visualize or have a gentle thought that he will recover and be happy and healthy.